keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

     )
 ```

-In addition to using `jieba` tokenizer, I also augment the user input search query to make it more flexible.
+In addition to using the `jieba` tokenizer, I also augment the user input search query to make it more flexible.
-To be specific, I incorporate [**prefix queries**][prefix] and [**boolean operators**][boolean] in the query
+Specifically, I incorporate [**prefix queries**][prefix] and [**boolean operators**][boolean] in the query
-string to make the search functionlaity more user-friendly.
+string to make the search functionality more user-friendly.

 Now I can also search for Chinese characters:

 ![Found](assets/img/20260401/chinese-search-found.png){: }
 _Search Results in Chinese_

-Now my recipe management app has fully functional FTS search functionality 🎉🎉🎉
+Now my recipe management app has fully functional FTS search 🎉🎉🎉

 [elm-nicegui]: https://keenhenry.github.io/posts/elm-architecture-in-nicegui/